BMJ Editorial – Are Some Diets “Mass Murder”?

 Unfortunately, both Smith and Teicholz have numerous mistakes, For example, Teicholz describes cholesterol as being “yellow”—it is white.
 Lent is a 40-day period – not 48 days as described by Teicholz.

-From the conclusion of The Big Fat Surprise, Teicholz proclaims:
+From the conclusion of The Big Fat Surprise, the overweight Teicholz proclaims:

 Perhaps Smith’s conclusion could be extended to, “it’s surely time for better science and for humility among popular commentators.”